molmod/yaff/doc/howto.rst

 **TODO:**

-1. [DONE] Import units in the Yaff name space.

-2. [DONE] Implement ``to_file`` and ``from_file``

-3. [DONE] Add charges as a system attribute.
-This are somehow special parameters that are also used for computing derived properties such as the dipole moment of the system etc. In the long run, these will also become variable.
+#.
+Add possibility to read system from a HDF5 output file.

-4. [LOW PRIORITY] Introduce fragment name spaces in the atom types, e.g. instead of using O_W and H_W, we should have WATER:O, WATER:H. In the system object, we should have an extra fragment dictionary to know which atom is part of what sort of fragment, e.g. something like: ``system.fragments = {'WATER':,
+#.
+[LOW PRIORITY] Introduce fragment name spaces in the atom types, e.g. instead
+   of using O_W and H_W, we should have WATER:O, WATER:H. In the system object, we should have an extra fragment dictionary to know which atom is part of what sort of fragment, e.g. something like: ``system.fragments = {'WATER':,